 How often should I write to my aging parents?

-There’s no perfect frequency — what matters is consistency.
-Once a month is a great starting point.
-Even a short note every few weeks can dramatically reduce feelings of isolation.
+Whatever you feel comfortable with.
+Once a month is a good goal to start with.
+Even a short note every few weeks can make a huge difference.
 According to the AARP, over 40% of adults over 60 report feeling lonely on a regular basis.
 A predictable, recurring letter gives them something to look forward to.

 What if my parent has dementia or cognitive decline?